Dr. Keen

 March 17 2008

-Cyber Defense Threat: Adware
+Cyber Defense Threats: Adware

 Adware is a type of malware that displays advertising banners or pop-up windows while it is running.
 Adware can slow down your computer and use up your Internet resources.
 Some adware also gathers information about your computer habits and the Web sites you visit.
 Adware does not collect personal information the way spyware does, but some adware can contain spyware.